 Theme Class number of times Description

-Introduction and T
+Introduction and

 principle of time 1 Two principles of time measurement: Reproducibility postulate and dynamic

 measurement model

-Fundamentals of A4
+Fundamentals of Atomia states, its anarous shifts, high resolution spectroscopy and

 atomic frequency 2.5 Atomic states, its energy shifts, high-resolution spectroscopy and

 standards high-sensitive detection

 Cesium frequency

 standard and atom 2.5 Principle of Ramsey resonance and its interpretation as atom interferometer

 interferometer

 Specification of

 frequency standards: 2 Fundamentals of evaluation of frequency stability with Allan variance, and

 evaluation methods 2 theoretical limit of frequency stability

 and theoritical limit

 Noise 2 Incoherent signals and shot noise

-Relativistic theory 3 Impact of special and general relativistic theory on time measurement
+Relativistic theory 3 Impact of special and general relativistic theory on time massurament

-and time J impact of special and general relativistic theory on time measurement
+and time 5 Impact of special and general relativistic theory on time measurement

 Others 1 If we have time, the frequency noises of masers and lasers, and other subjects

-Outers 1 will be lectured.
+Others 1 will be lectured.

 Evaluation of 1

 understanding 1

-【Textbook(supplemental)】C. Audoin and B. Guinot, The Measurement of Time, (Cambridge University Press, 2001).
+【Textbook(supplemental)】 C. Audoin and B. Guinot, The Measurement of Time, (Cambridge University Press, 2001).
 M. Kitano, Fundamentals of electronic circuits (Reimei publishing, 2009) in Japanese.